 "There are two forms of vitamin B12 that you're likely to come across – methylcobalamin and cyanocobalamin.
 These two different B12 forms are very similar.
 The only chemical difference between them comes down to one small part of the molecule, where the names give it away: where methylcobalamin has a methyl group (just carbon and hydrogen), cyanocobalamin has a cyanide group.
 And obviously cyanide isn't something you normally expect to find lurking in your multivitamin.
 In fact, cyanocobalamin isn't something nature ever intended your body to deal with – it exists only as a chemical synthesized in laboratories.
 It doesn't occur naturally in any living organism."
 (Methylcobalamin vs Cyanocobalamin)

-It is important to give our family, but especially our children a multivitamin that our bodies can easily process and that will benefit our health.
+It is important to give every member of our family, but especially our children, a multivitamin that our bodies can easily process and that will benefit our health.
 Most over the counter multivitamins will have the synthetic versions of vitamins and minerals, such as synthetic B12, B9 and vitamin E that require our bodies to take multiple steps to break down and use.
 Some of us aren't able to break down these vitamins at all!
 For my children, I used to give them a powdered multivitamin called VitaSpectrum Powder Berry-Pomegranate Flavor, but now I give them these SmartyPants Kids Complete Gummy Vitamins which includes all their necessary vitamins and minerals in easy to digest forms, as well as some Omega-3s.
 My kiddos love them, and to be honest, I enjoy them too! ;)

 I hope this helps!
-Remember to do your research, talk to your child’s doctor, start slow on dosages and slowly increase over time to see how your child does with each supplement, I recommend you introduce only one at a time, so that you know which supplements may be causing any side effects, or if it is effective for your child or not.
+Remember to do your research, talk to your child's doctor, and start slow on dosages and slowly increase over time to see how your child does with each supplement, I recommend you introduce only one at a time, so that you know which supplements may be causing any side effects, or if it is effective for your child or not.

 If you have any questions feel free to share them in the comment section!